chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "FQN construction prepends the source root prefix even when the target already starts with it.", "PROJECT NOTE": "Adjust FQN generation (e.g., in getFQN/PyMockPatchReplaceWithFQNQuickFix) to detect existing source root prefix and avoid duplicating it; also review topLevelVariants to ensure it doesn’t reintroduce the prefix when already present.", "NEW INSTRUCTION": "WHEN computed FQN already starts with source root prefix THEN do not prepend prefix again" }

+[2025-12-30 15:15] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "search_replace",
+    "ERROR": "Unresolved extension points in getDependencies",
+    "ROOT CAUSE": "getDependencies lists raw EP strings not available in this SDK, causing unresolved EP errors.", "PROJECT NOTE": "In settings/ImportsProjectViewConfigurable.getDependencies, avoid raw EP ids like 'Pythonid.*' or 'com.intellij.lang.psiStructureViewFactory'; remove them or use available EP_NAME constants from the SDK/Python plugin only.", "NEW INSTRUCTION": "WHEN getDependencies lists unresolved EP strings THEN replace with valid EP_NAME constants or remove entries"
+}